Shop and Save on New York State Health Insurance

 The team also found that men who exercised at least 15 hours each week had 73 percent higher sperm count.
 However, the increase was only noted among men who performed moderate to vigorous exercise and not among those who did light exercise.

 The link between TV viewing and low sperm count is unclear.
-Researchers suspect that spending too much time in front of the television is but one sign of unhealthy lifestyle.
+Researchers suspect that spending too much time in front of the television is but one sign of an unhealthy lifestyle.

 “The associations of TV watching and physical activity with sperm counts were independent of each other,” Dr. Chavarro said.
 “What we cannot rule out entirely is that our finding for TV watching is specific to TV or sedentariness in general.”